xfouloux/docker-jackett/README.md

 * `-e RUN_OPTS` - Optionally specify additional arguments to be passed.
 EG. `--ProxyConnection=10.0.0.100:1234`
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e JACKETT_PRE_BUILD` use this with value 1 to fetch pre-releases instead of releases

 It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it jackett /bin/bash`.